zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Duck_typing.md

 # Duck typing

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:22:26.065234+00:00
+- **Last Updated:** 2024-12-10 09:11:28 UTC
 - **Original Article:** [Duck typing](https://en.wikipedia.org/wiki/Duck_typing)
 - **Language:** en
 - **Page ID:** 440018

 ## Summary
 In computer programming, duck typing is an application of the duck test—"If it walks like a duck and it quacks like a duck, then it must be a duck"—to determine whether an object can be used for a particular purpose.
 With nominative typing, an object is of a given type if it is declared as such (or if a type's association with the object is inferred through mechanisms such as object inheritance).
-With duck typing, an object is of a given type if it has all methods and properties required by that
+With duck typing, an object is of a given type if it has all methods and properties required by that type.
+Duck typing may be viewed as a usage-based structural equivalence between a given object and the requirements of a type.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Articles with example pseudocode